JRC1995/BERT-Disaster-Classification-Capsule-Routing/README.md

 See [here](https://github.com/JRC1995/BERT-Disaster-Classification-Capsule-Routing/blob/master/Classification/Process_Data/final_stats.txt).

 We prepare annotations for both multi-class classification and binary classification.
-We train for both in a multi-task framework.
+We train for both task in a multi-task framework.

 ## Label Reduction Scheme